 During March, the Tax Administration sends property owners their tax demands, bank forms and information on how much tax is being charged.
 Due dates for real estate tax are 3rd September 2018 and 15th October 2018.
-You pay the tax either in one installment or in two installments, and you must enter the respective bank reference numbers when paying — first and second installments have different numbers.
+You pay the tax either in one instalment or in two instalments, and you must enter the respective bank reference numbers when paying — first and second instalments have different numbers.
 If your tax amounts to less than €170, you receive just one bank form so as to pay the entire tax on its first due date in September.
 However, there's nothing to prevent payment in advance of the due date, in amounts of your choosing.

 The bank form additionally shows the method of payment to use.
 Look it up in the field marked "Euro".
 If the amount is printed there, it means you must use this bank form to pay the tax.

 If the bank forms indicate that you have two installments and you choose to make an extra payment, it is the second installment that it applies to.

 Besides payment information, the tax demand also contains instructions for appeal.

 Real estate tax is to be paid by the party who is registered as the owner of the property on 1 January of the current year.
 Any changes in ownership that may occur in the course of the year have no effect on the real estate tax being collected for this year.
 Nevertheless, if property has changed hands, not only the seller but also the buyer i.e. the new owner carries responsibility for the payment of real estate tax for the current year.
 The Tax Administration does not perform calculations in order to allocate parts of the year's real estate tax, or divide it between, the old and the new owners.

 Tax does not have to be paid in cases where the assessed real estate tax stays below €17.